ALL ACCOR

 Tucked away on the second floor is one of the culinary highlights: Ming Restaurant, which is regarded as one of the best Cantonese restaurants in Hanoi and harks back to the golden days of Sydney's Chinatown.

-Established back in 1996, Ming is known for its excellent dim sum - I did my best to sample the range, but did opt of of chicken's feet.
+Established back in 1996, Ming is known for its excellent dim sum - I did my best to sample the range, but did opt out of sampling braised chicken's feet.

 All-you-can-eat dim sum and a la carte menus are available for both lunch and dinner and there is also a dim sum buffet.